DataDog/datadog-cdk-constructs/README.md

 datadog.addForwarderToNonLambdaLogGroups([<LOG_GROUPS>])
 ```

-Optionally, if you'd like to enable [source code integration](https://docs.datadoghq.com/integrations/guide/source-code-integration/), you'll need to make a few changes to your stack setup since the AWS CDK does not support async functions.
+Optionally, if you'd like to enable [source code integration](https://docs.datadoghq.com/integrations/guide/source-code-integration/) (Typescript only), you'll need to make a few changes to your stack setup since the AWS CDK does not support async functions.

 Change your initialization function as follows (note: we're changing this to pass the `gitHash` and `gitRepoUrl` values to the CDK):